 Wizards forward Otto Porter hit then-Celtics point guard Thomas with an elbow, sustaining a complete fractured tooth and two shifted teeth.
 The injury required an extensive oral surgery and a four-piece temporary bridge.

-We are not sure if there is a correlation between a teeth gap and court performance, but we are starting to be convinced that it is definitely a thing in NBA.
+We are not sure if there is a correlation between a dental gap and court performance.
+Nevertheless, we are starting to think so.

 Valančiūnas records an 11.5 points-per-game, 8.5 rebounds-per-game, and 0.7 assists-per-game.
 Since his debut season in 2012, he has played 369 regular season games.